-But the new meeting house didn’t always come together so smoothly.
-Poor construction, leadership squabbling, fire – all were threats to the early meeting house.
-And Bridgewater, Connecticut was a typical example of how not to build a meeting house.
+But the new meeting houses didn’t always come together so smoothly.
+Poor construction, leadership squabbling, fire – all threatened the early meeting house.
+And Bridgewater, Conn., provided a good example of how not to build a meeting house.

-Bridgewater spun off from the town of New Milford.
-The area that is Bridgewater today was settled as early as 1722, but its inhabitants were generally called upon to attend the church at New Milford – and to support it with tax payments.
+Bridgewater spun off from the western Connecticut town of New Milford.
+Bridgewater was settled as early as 1722, but its inhabitants generally had to attend the church at New Milford.
+They also had to support it with tax payments.

 Over time, the arrangement began to annoy the Bridgewaterans who didn’t like travelling all the way to New Milford.
-In 1788 the Baptists had established a presence in Bridgewater, and the fast-acting Baptists had a church built by 1789.
+In 1788 the Baptists had established a presence in Bridgewater, and the fast-acting Baptists built a church by 1789.

-In 1803, the separatist movement made another run at independence and Andrew Minor was an active supporter of the group.
-The group recommended that the local citizenry be granted their own town – with boundary lines carved out of New Milford – and that they raise $2,500 for the support of their new village to be held by the treasurer.
+In 1803, the separatist movement made another run at independence.
+Andrew Minor actively supported the group.
+It recommended that the local citizenry split off as their own town.
+They would carve the boundary lines out of New Milford and raise $2,500 for the town, which the treasurer would hold.

-Late in 1803, the Connecticut government approved the committee to begin the work of forming the new town and to send negotiators to New Milford’s First Ecclesiastical Society to formalize the division.
+Late in 1803, the Connecticut government approved the committee to begin the work of forming the new town.
+It also sent negotiators to New Milford’s First Ecclesiastical Society to formalize the division.
 That’s when things started to bog down.

-Samuel Orcutt notes in his History of the Towns of New Milford and Bridgewater, Connecticut, 1703-1882 that at its first meeting in November1803, the committee accomplished little. “. . . possibly there was so much talking to be done that but little progress could be made, a failing which has sometimes befallen even the Congress of the United States,” he said.
+Samuel Orcutt described the first meeting in November 1803 in his History of the Towns of New Milford and Bridgewater, Connecticut, 1703-1882.
+The committee accomplished little. “[P]ossibly there was so much talking to be done that but little progress could be made, a failing which has sometimes befallen even the Congress of the United States,” he wrote.

-But by January of 1804, forward progress was reported again.
-The committee planned to build a new meeting house, hire a minister and tax its members for the expense.
+But by January of 1804, the committee made forward progress.
+It planned to build a new meeting house, hire a minister and tax its members for the expense.
 Eli Smith and Benjamin Mead were appointed to buy lumber for the new meeting house.

-That ended badly, as well, with the new society firing Treat and Lockwood from their appointed posts noting they “regretted the doings of Abijah Treat and Samuel Lockwood.”
+That ended badly, as well, with the new society firing Treat and Lockwood from their appointed posts.
+They “regretted the doings of Abijah Treat and Samuel Lockwood.”

 The end of 1805 found the new committee mired in a dispute over where and how to fund its meeting house.
-The committee now turned to the county legislature to mediate the dispute and a group of men from neighboring towns declared that it would site the new meeting house at Cranberry Pond.
+The committee now turned to the county legislature to mediate the dispute.
+A group of men from neighboring towns then declared that it would site the new meeting house at Cranberry Pond.

-Andrew Minor was the lucky man who had been appointed to mediate the issue of where to locate the meeting house and as a reward (or punishment?) for his success in 1807 he was appointed treasurer for the committee and it empowered the construction to go forward.
+Andrew Minor was the lucky man appointed to mediate the issue of the meeting house location.
+As a reward (or punishment?) for his success in 1807, the committee appointed him treasurer.
+It then gave the go-ahead for the construction.

 By 1807 the work was under way on a building 52-feet by 40-feet, and the committee petitioned the legislature to run a lottery to pay for it.
 Lotteries were common in those days as they are today as a way to generate funds without taxation.

-In 1808, the committee held its first meeting at its new meeting house, even though it wasn’t yet completed.
-Nevertheless, there was one last eruption to come.
+In 1808, the committee held its first meeting at its new, unfinished meeting house.
+Nevertheless, one last eruption would come.

 With some taxes and the contribution of the better part of Minor’s fortune to the cause, the meeting house was finally finished.
-Minor would leave town seeking to restore his fortunes, the meeting house would be damaged in 1817 when it was hit by lightning.
+Minor would leave town seeking to restore his fortunes.
+The meeting house would get hit by lightning and damaged in 1817.
 By this time he Baptists had pulled up stakes and the town of Bridgewater would remain part of New Milford for nearly 40 more years.